-Topic and link to our strategy Activity Actions arising Progress EMPLOYEES LINK TO OUR STRATEGY Stakeholders: E s172 considerations: a, b Review recruitment pipeline Received updates on: > Key vacancies and hires, including the Head of Reproductive Biology, Global Procurement Director and Head of Internal Audit. > Talent development in leadership below GELT level. > Your Voice employee engagement survey.
+Topic and link to our strategy Activity Actions arising Progress EMPLOYEES LINK TO OUR STRATEGY Stakeholders: E s172 considerations: a, b Review recruitment pipeline Received updates on: Key vacancies and hires, including the Head of Reproductive Biology, Global Procurement Director and Head of Internal Audit.
+Talent development in leadership below GELT level.
+Your Voice employee engagement survey.
 See pages 34 to 37 Update on employee feedback Held town hall meetings with employees and the Chief Executive, and received updates on virtual meetings between employees and the Workforce Engagement Directors.
-Chief Executive held virtuo breakfast meetings Workforce Engagement Directors held virtual meetings with PIC employees over breakfast based at several locations in Europe and the US SHAREHOLDERS LINK TO OUR STRATEGY O O O O O O O O O O O O O O O O O O O Monitor investor attitudes towards Genus Updated on meetings with shareholders, potential investors and analysts.
+Chief Executive held virtual breakfast meetings Workforce Engagement Directors held virtual meetings with PIC employees over breakfast based at several locations in Europe and the US SHAREHOLDERS LINK TO OUR STRATEGY OLO Stakeholders: S s172 considerations: c, f Updated on meetings with shareholders, potential investors and analysts.
 Held Capital Markets Day in June.
 Continued engagement with investors on Genus's sustainability strategy.
 Received updates on movements in the Company's share register.
 See pages 12 to 13 See pages 38 to 41 COMPANY PERFORMANCE AND FINANCE LINK TO OUR STRATEGY Monitor performance against plan Received updates on the operational performance of the business and market conditions for each division.
 Received updates on business units' performance against strategy Monitored the Group's performance against its strategy, budget and goals.
-See pages 18 to 29 Stakeholders: S s172 considerations: a, f Review past and projected financial performance > Approved the annual and interim results and dividends.> Approved the FY21 budget.
+See pages 18 to 29 Stakeholders: S s172 considerations: a, f Review past and projected financial performance Approved the annual and interim results and dividends.Approved the FY21 budget.
 Monitor key financial issues Received tax and treasury updates.
 Received pension updates.
 Received updates on renewal of the Group's external borrowing facilities.
 Reviewed going concern and viability, and reviewed reports from the Company's auditors See pages 30 to 33 EXECUTIVE/GELT UPDATES LINK TO OUR STRATEGY Stakeholders: E, S, C, SC s172 considerations: a Monitor business unit performance and plans Received financial and operational performance updates.
 Received regular presentations from each business unit.
 Conducted strategy session comparing performance of each business unit against previously presented strategic goals.
 Received regular updates from the business on COVID-related matters.
 Received an update from AWAKE.
 HEALTH & SAFETY LINK TO OUR STRATEGY Stakeholders: E s172 considerations: b Ensure strong culture of health and safety Received updates on the Employee Well-being Week and ongoing employee COVID-related updates.
 Reviewed FY21 targets for health and safety, and reviewed progress throughout the year.
-Received updates from the Head of Health & Safety, including progress against relevant KPIs.
+Received updates from the Head of Health &amp; Safety, including progress against relevant KPIs.
 See pages 34 to 37 See pages 38 to 41 RISK MANAGEMENT LINK TO OUR STRATEGY Stakeholders: S s172 considerations: a, c Monitor risk management and control Received regular updates on COVID-19 implications and risk management.
 Monitored the Group's risk register.
 Received updates on the whistleblowing hotline reports and investigations.
 See pages 46 to 48

-$\textbf{Key to stakeholders:} \ \textbf{E} = \textbf{Employees}, \ \textbf{S} = \textbf{Shareholders}, \ \textbf{C} = \textbf{Customers}, \ \textbf{SC} = \textbf{Supply Chain}$
+$\textbf{Key to stakeholders:} \ \texttt{E} = \texttt{Employees}, \ \texttt{S} = \texttt{Shareholders}, \ \texttt{C} = \texttt{Customers}, \ \texttt{SC} = \texttt{Supply Chain}$

-Key to s172 considerations:

-- (a) Consequence of decisions in the long term. (b) Interests of the Company's employees. (c) Need to foster the Company's business relationships with supplies, customers and others. - (d) Impact of the Company's operations on the community and environment. - (e) Desirability of the Company maintaining a reputation for high standards of business conduct. - (f) Need to act fairly between members of the Company.
+- Key to s172 considerations: (a) Consequence of decisions in the long term. (b) Interests of the Company's employees. (c) Need to foster the Company's business relationships with supplies, customers and others. - (d) Impact of the Company's operations on the community and environment. - (e) Desirability of the Company maintaining a reputation for high standards of business conduct. - (f) Need to act fairly between members of the Company.